Ski Resort Careers

 General Mountain Crew

-Lift operators, parking crew, trail maintenance, terrain park staff.
-Entry-level, outdoor, and hands-on.
-Most come with a season pass and real exposure to how a mountain operation runs.
+Lift operators, building maintenance, parking crew, trail maintenance, terrain park staff.
+Entry-level through advanced, outdoor, indoor, and hands-on.
+Most come with a season pass and are critical to keeping a mountain operation running.

 Why?